 It [the employment] brought him unwittingly into the line of fire of the arrow, where he would not have been except for his employment.
 But for the compliance with his allotted work directive requiring his presence at the particular time and place in question, the injury would not have been inflicted.

 Clearly, no injured trucker should decide at face value whether they have a viable worker’s compensation claim.
 If there is any question whatsoever, you should consult with an experienced workers’ compensation attorney who knows trucking and understands the intricacies of your state’s workers’ comp laws.
-If you would like to discuss your injury and your rights to compensation, contact us at the Brock Law Offices, (800) 639-1575.
+If you would like to discuss your injury and your rights to compensation, contact us at the Brock Law Offices, our office.